 - 1. Listen carefully and calmly to the individual - 2.
 Reassure the individual that they have done the right thing and what they have told you is very important - 3.
 Avoid questioning where possible, and never ask leading questions - 4.
 Do not promise secrecy.
 Let the individual know that you will need to speak to the Welfare Officer/LTA Safeguarding Team because it is in their best interest.
-If you intend to speak to the police or social care. you should let them know this too. - 5.
+If you intend to speak to the police or social care, you should let them know this too. - 5.
 Report the concern.
 In an emergency, call the police (999), otherwise talk to the Welfare Officer/LTA Safeguarding Team as soon as possible.
 Do not let doubt/personal bias prevent you from reporting the allegation - 6.
 Record details of the disclosure and allegation using the LTA's online reporting a concern form within 24 hours.
 If you do not have access to the online form, write down the details using what you have available then sign and date it.

-Policy Title: Safeguarding Policy Page 11 of 12 Last Updated: January 21
+Page 10 of 11 Policy Title: Safeguarding Policy Last Updated: 5th October 2022